CalDevC/Wish-List-iOS/README.md

 Instuctor: Axel Esselmann

 ### Description
 This app is meant to help people add things to and remember a wish list of items that they might otherwise forget.
-The interface allows the user to add items with a name, price, optional image, and other details about the desired item.
+The interface allows the user to add lists for certain occasions and populate those lists with items they find throughout their day.
+Item will have a name, price, optional image, and other details about the desired item.

 ### Must-have features
  - Create new a user account and log in